3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

    how many levels of nested city objects shall be considered when searching for matching LoD representations.
 -  **Counter filter**: The feature counter filter limits the number of explicitly exported top-level features.
    Simply enter the number of features into the *count* field [4].
 The *start index* parameter indicates the index within the result set from which the export shall begin.
 The index starts with 0.
-Both parameters can be used together or individually.
+The parameters can be used together or individually.
 -  **Bounding box filter**: The bounding box filter takes the same parameters as on the Import tab.
    It is evaluated against the ENVELOPE column of the CITYOBJECT table.
 The user can choose whether